Soyuz to loft Sentinel-1B Earth-watching sat

 The Soyuz trundles to the launchpad.
 Pic: ESA

 Sentinel-1B was hoisted atop the Soyuz-ST rocket yesterday.
 ESA notes: "This three-stage rocket (plus Fregat upper stage) is assembled horizontally in the traditional Russian approach, then moved to the vertical so that its payload can be mated from above in the standard European way."*

 Vertical mating: The encapsulated Sentinel-1B hoisted atop the Soyuz.
 Pic: ESA / Manuel Pedoussaut

-Also aboard the Soyuz for the trip to space was France's 300kg "Micro-Satellite à traînée Compensée pour l'Observation du Principe d'Equivalence", aka Microscope, which will "test the universality of free fall (that in a vacuum all bodies fall at the same speed) for the first time in space".
+Accompanying the 2,300kg Sentinel for the ride into space will be France's 300kg "Micro-Satellite à traînée Compensée pour l'Observation du Principe d'Equivalence", aka Microscope, which will "test the universality of free fall (that in a vacuum all bodies fall at the same speed) for the first time in space".

 French space agency CNES explains: "To achieve this, two concentric cylindrical test masses made of different materials — one titanium and one a platinum-rhodium alloy — will be minutely controlled to maintain them motionless with respect to the satellite inside independent differential electrostatic accelerometers.